Family law in Japan: Divorce

 certain number of fraudulent registrations every year."

 Foreign citizens must show evidence that they are able to be divorced in their country of nationality and that the procedures used in Japan are compatible with those of their home country.

 Disputes over child custody and nationality

 Joint custody of children ends upon divorce.
 In a divorce by agreement, the husband and wife must determine which parent will have custody of each child.
 In other types of divorce, custody is determined by the mediator or judge, with a strong preference toward custody by the mother (especially with regard to children born after the divorce).

-Joint custody was legally recognized in Japan for the first time in a law enacted in 2024, which takes effect kn 2026.
+Joint custody was legally recognized in Japan for the first time in a law enacted in 2024, which takes effect in 2026.